 Canadians on the International Stage

-Canadian academic, Tom Scott, was appointed as a member of the IASB.
-He will join the organization in April 2017 for an initial five-year term.
+Canadian academic, Professor Tom Scott, was appointed as a member of the IASB.
+He joined the organization in April 2017 for an initial five-year term.

 The IASB members liaise with national standard setters in order to promote convergence of accounting standards through common activities, wherever possible.
 We are frequently in touch with both the IASB staff and Board members on issues that are significant to Canadians.